mladenivkovic/coding_templates/README.md

 ### What is this repository for? ###

-This repository contains templates for various coding languages.
+This repository contains templates for various coding languages and a bit of other stuff like notes or "runtime configuration files" like .bashrc and .vimrc.
+More will follow.

 So far, it contains some templates for:

 -   Bash
+- 	C, C++
 -   Fortran
--   Python
+-   Python 2 and 3 (although python 2 won't be updated anymore)
 -   LaTeX

-In the near future, probably Java, C and C++ will join the ranks as well as new templates to the already existing languages.
+-	rc files

+Others might be added as soon as I need to learn them :)

 ### How do I get set up? ###

 -   No setup needed.
-You just need to be able to run bash, python and to compile fortran programs.
+You just need to be able to run bash, python or to compile the programs written in C, C++, Fortran or LaTeX.

 ### Contribution guidelines ###